liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/01-writing-your-first-jsf-application.markdown

 4. Select *Portlet* for the Plugin type.

-5. Make sure the *Include Sample Code* checkbox is checked and *Launch New Portlet Wizard after project is created* checkbox is **not** checked (if necessary), and click *Next*.
+5. Make sure the *Include Sample Code* checkbox is checked and the *Launch New Portlet Wizard after project is created* checkbox is **not** checked (if necessary), and click *Next*.

 6. Since you'll be using the JSF portlet framework, select the *JSF 2.x* radio option and click *Next*.

 7. The next screen in the wizard offers available JSF UI component suites.
 You can read each UI component suite's summary and learn what each can do for you.
-For the guestbook portlet, you'll use the *JSF standard* UI component suite, so select that radio option and click *Finish*.
+For the guestbook portlet, you'll use the *Liferay Faces Alloy* UI component suite, so select that radio option and click *Finish*.

     ![Figure 3: The list of component suites includes the JSF Standard suite, ICEfaces, Liferay Faces Alloy, PrimeFaces, and RichFaces.](../../images/jsf-ui-component-suite-wizard.png)